bao-project/bao-helloworld/README.md

 git apply $ROOT_DIR/srcs/patches/$LINUX_VERSION/*.patch
 ```

-Setup and environment variable pointing to the target architecture and platform
+Setup an environment variable pointing to the target architecture and platform
 specific config to be used by buildroot:

 ```sh